 Pollution and Toxic Tort Attorneys of Texas

-The team of Neal Davis and Jed Silverman are prepared to help if you’ve fallen victim to pollution or toxic tort.
-If we don’t win, you don’t pay.
-That’s our No Fee Guarantee.
+Neal Davis is prepared to help if you've fallen victim to pollution or toxic tort.
+If we don't win, you don't pay.
+That's our No Fee Guarantee.

 Chemicals have been a very important part of industrialization, and they're a vital part of many of the medical products, clothing, cars, and other goods that we use on a daily basis.